IMM9O/css-masterclass-curriculum/README.md

 <br/>

-CSS are very vast topic is seems to be easy at first, but it become a pain in a head when you want to master it not for lack of tutorials but for lack of path or fully curriculum to mastering it, here i am going to show you how to master css by following a curriculum contain very comprehensive resources from the internet, and sure it will be free.
+CSS is a very vast topic seems to be easy at first, but it becomes a pain in a head when you want to master it not for lack of tutorials but for lack of path or full curriculum to mastering it, here I am going to show you how to master CSS by following a curriculum contain very comprehensive resources from the internet, and sure it will be free.

 ---

 ## What is CSS?

 Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language like HTML.
 CSS is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.
 CSS is designed to enable the separation of presentation and content, including layout, colors, and fonts.
-This separation can improve content accessibility, provide more flexibility and control in the specification of presentation characteristics, enable multiple web pages to share formatting by specifying the relevant CSS in a separate .css file, and reduce complexity and repetition in the structural content.
+This separation can improve content accessibility, provide more flexibility and control in the specification of presentation characteristics, enable multiple web pages to share formatting by specifying the relevant CSS in a separate .css file and reduce complexity and repetition in the structural content.
 (Source: Wikipedia)

 ---

 ## How this curriculum work?

-In each section you can find 📖 Contents and 📚 Resources, in contents i show to you what topics included in this section then in resources sections i list some of big and most comprehensive ( articles, videos or courcess ) resources covering this topic.
+In each section you can find 📖 Contents and 📚 Resources, in contents I show to you what topics included in this section then in resources sections I list some of the big and most comprehensive ( articles, videos or courses ) resources covering this topic.
-But before you start you need to learn the basics of html & css then follow the Curriculum to master css.
+But before you start you need to learn the basics of HTML & CSS then follow the Curriculum to master CSS.

 ---